mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 These circumstances suggest one area of inquiry when considering the relationship between centralization and availability of a given function: what barriers are there to switching to other providers (thereby making any disruptions temporary and manageable) or to using multiple providers simultaneously (to mask the failure of a single operator)?

 Another example of the need for nuance can be seen when evaluating competitive constraints.
 While making the Internet more competitive may be a motivation for many engineers, only courts (and sometimes, regulators) have the authority to define a relevant market and determine that a behavior is anti-competitive.
-What might be considered undesirable centralization by the technical community might not attract competition regulation.
-Conversely, what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.
+In particular, market concentration does not always indicate competition issues, so what might be considered undesirable centralization by the technical community might not attract competition regulation.

 ## Centralization Can Be Helpful {#necessary}